 The UK is major player in the European Space Agency (ESA).

 The James Webb Space Telescope (a joint ESA and NASA mission) is already changing the way we understand the Universe.
-When the first images came back from the telescope last year, you could grasp some of the scientific insight just by looking at those pictures, from deeply red shifted galaxies to gravitational lensing.
+Even the very first images from the telescope last year, offered a glimpse of the scientific insight the mission offers; from deeply red shifted galaxies to gravitational lensing.

-The Euclid space telescope launched two months ago.
+The Euclid space telescope launched in July.
 This will carry out large-scale surveys of the Universe.
 Its mission is to answer really big questions about dark matter and dark energy – the stuff we can’t see that makes up the majority of the mass in the Universe.

 Pushing the frontiers of technology